Fight Me, Psychologists: Birth Order Effects Exist And Are Very Strong

 I’m not up to fight you because I think you might be onto something real here.
 Just to throw in my own anecdotal data: The topic of birth order effect comes up quite frequently when I chat with people in academic contexts, and more often than not (~80% of the time), the other person turns out to be firstborn.
 Of course, this could be biased by firstborns being more comfortable bringing up the topic given that they’re supposedly smarter, and it’s only anecdotes.
 Nonetheless, it sometimes makes me wonder whether we are missing something about the whole birth order story.

 But why would eldest siblings have more intellectual curiosity?
 There are many good just-so stories, like parents having more time to read to them as children.
-But these demand strong effects of parenting on childrens’ later life outcomes, of exactly the sort that behavioral genetic studies consistently find not to exist.
+But these demand strong effects of parenting on children’s later life outcomes, of exactly the sort that behavioral genetic studies consistently find not to exist.
 An alternate hypothesis could bring in weird immune stuff, like that thing where people with more older brothers are more likely to be gay because of maternal immunoreactivity to the Y chromosome (which my survey replicates, by the way).
 But this is a huge stretch and I don’t even know if people are sure this explains the homosexuality results, let alone the birth order ones.

 If mainstream psychology becomes convinced this effect exists, I hope they’ll start doing the necessary next steps.
 This would involve seeing if biological siblings matter more or less than adopted siblings, whether there’s a difference between paternal and maternal half-siblings, how sibling age gaps work into this, and whether only children are more like oldests or youngests.
 Their reward would be finding some variable affecting children’s inherent intellectual curiosity – one that might offer opportunities for intervention.